 Founder of the stellar Coffee & Contracts social media marketing platform, Haley Ingram, posts insider tips on using Canva, Instagram, and other social media channels.

-We’ve had our eye on Community Influencer’s Aarin Chung for a few years now, and we think 2021 is the year she’s going to blow up.
+We’ve had our eye on Community Influencer’s Aarin Chung for a few years now, and we think this is the year she’s going to blow up.
 Her take on social media for agents is unique, practical, and easy to get started with.

 [Related article: 21 Real Estate Social Media Marketing Tips From Top Agents]